cutelyaware/LassieBot/README.md

      it *appears* to stop it due to Issue #1, but it doesn't actually stop it.
      To reproduce:
        0. Set gyro sensitivity to low, and place phone on table so no shakes will be detected.
        1. Set Hours spinner to 0.
-Racket starts, signifiying there's a 30-second countdown in progress.
+Racket starts, signifying there's a 30-second countdown in progress.
        2. Set Hours spinner to 1.
 Racket stops (due to Issue #1), but 30-second countdown continues silently!
        3. Wait for now-silent 30-second countdown to expire.
 Text gets sent.